 Warming up and cooling down are important parts of any exercise routine, including any visit to the gym.
 That’s why at most gyms you’ll find a wide open “stretch area” where you can do just that.
 It’s definitely a must-stop spot every time you visit.

 Now that you know what to bring with you, what to look for, and why you should go to the gym in the first place, it’s time to actually do it.
 So what are you waiting for?
-Get out there, break a sweat, and have some fun!
-Your body’s going to thank you for it!
+Get out there and put this gym essentials beginner checklist to work!
+Break a sweat, and have some fun!
+Your body’s going to thank you for it later!

 - 12 Simple Exercises to Get You Back in Shape